Maryse Mizanin: Managing Ted DiBiase (2010–2011)

-On the June 21 episode of Raw, after Ted DiBiase fired Virgil, Maryse became DiBiase's new personal assistant.
+On the June 21 episode of Raw, after Ted DiBiase Jr. fired Virgil, Maryse became DiBiase's new personal assistant.
 At Money in the Bank, on July 18, Maryse accompanied DiBiase in his Money in the Bank ladder match for the WWE Championship contract, which she tried to pick the briefcase, but was stopped by John Morrison.
 Along with DiBiase, Maryse was announced as a mentor for Brodus Clay for the fourth season of NXT on November 30.
 On Raw, on December 13, Maryse was involved in a battle royal to determine the winner of the Diva of the Year Slammy Award, but was eliminated by Natalya.
 Clay traded his mentors, Maryse and DiBiase, for Alberto Del Rio on the January 25, 2011, episode of NXT.
-In late September 2010, Maryse was involved in an storyline with Goldust, in which he stole the Million Dollar Championship from DiBiase, and lost a subsequent mixed tag team match against Goldust and Aksana on October 26.
+In late September 2010, Maryse was involved in a storyline with Goldust, in which he stole the Million Dollar Championship from DiBiase, and lost a mixed tag team match against Goldust and Aksana on October 26.

 On March 8, Maryse became the co-host of NXT, alongside Matt Striker.
 As part of NXT Redemption, Maryse was involved in several romantic storylines, most notably with Yoshi Tatsu, Lucky Cannon, and Hornswoggle.
 In April, DiBiase made an ultimatum to Maryse for her to choose to continue on the NXT or continue with him.
 The following week, Maryse chose to continue appearing on NXT, disbanding their alliance in the process.
 In August, Maryse underwent surgery for an abdominal hernia and took time off WWE programming.
 After two months of inactivity, Maryse was released from her WWE contract on October 28.